michalrusek/wgpu-simple2d/README.md

 3. How is the animation managed profesionally?
 4. Deno for scripts maybe?
 5. Some scene manager above ECS?
+6. HOW TO RENDER RESOLUTIONS OTHER THAN 16:9??

 # Plan?
 - It's a platformer with one level